Is School Really Easy in the US?

 Are schools in America easy?

-In its press release, American progress says its analysis found that the popular images of students overburdened with work and keeping "the hours of a corporate lawyer in order to finish their school projects and homework assignments" are quite simply off base.
+American Progress claims in a press release that its analysis revealed that popular perceptions of students as being overworked and working "the hours of a corporate lawyer in order to finish their school projects and homework assignments" are utterly untrue.

 37% of fourth-graders say their math work is 'often' or 'always' too easy;